400 Appeals and Grievance Procedures

 400.1 General Grievance Procedures

 Any student may petition through appropriate channels for a given request at any point in the educational continuum.
 A student may petition the Dean in writing on any question that the student believes requires special consideration or investigation.
-The Dean shall appoint a committee, consisting of the student's Faculty Field Adviser and such other members of the faculty as may be deemed necessary, to investigate the grievance and to report a recommendation.
+The Dean shall appoint a committee, consisting of the student's Practicum Faculty Adviser and such other members of the faculty as may be deemed necessary, to investigate the grievance and to report a recommendation.

 400.2 Procedures for Pursuing Concerns Regarding Race & Diversity